How to Create or Refine a Content Marketing Strategy

 Capture Email Addresses

-99% of readers won’t be ready to buy now, but many will need your product in the future.
-This creates an attribution problem that makes measuring content difficult, but it also means it’s vitally important to capture email addresses.
-You need to establish an ongoing relationship so that if and when the times comes to buy, every reader knows where to go.
+Ninety-nine percent of readers won’t be ready to buy now, but many will need your product in the future.
+This creates an attribution problem that makes measuring content difficult, but it also means capturing email addresses is vitally important.
+You need to establish an ongoing relationship so that every reader knows where to go if and when the time comes to buy.

 • Offer a course instead of a newsletter.
-People know that newsletters are eternal and that’s a big commitment.
-Courses have a clear start and end, which makes it easier for people to opt-in.
-Once it’s over, you can transition them to an infrequent newsletter.
+People know that newsletters are eternal, and that’s a big commitment.
+Courses have a clear start and end, which makes it easier for people to opt in.
+Once the course is over, you can transition them to an infrequent newsletter.

 • Or just send a newsletter.
-Courses are an easier entry point for new readers, but good old-fashioned newsletter can still work too.
-Just make sure you let them know the frequency of emails they can expect ahead of time.
+Courses are an easier entry point for new readers, but a good old-fashioned newsletter can still work too.
+Just make sure you let them know the frequency of emails they can expect beforehand.

 • Use content upgrades for contextual calls to action.
 Whitepapers, ebooks, case studies—these are content types that work really well for lead generation.
 Use them within articles on relevant topics.